Tunis Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationalities that can enter Tunisia for tourism without obtaining a visa in advance.
+Citizens of 97 nationalities may enter Tunisia for tourism without arranging any visa in advance.

-Nationalities that must obtain a traditional visa from a Tunisian diplomatic mission (embassy or consulate) before travel.
+Nationals not covered above must obtain a traditional visa from a Tunisian embassy or consulate.

 Arrival Process